pab2163/amygdala_mpfc_multiverse/7_group_level_analyses/README.md

 ## `1_run_multiverse_group_level_models`

 Scripts that run hundreds/thousands of `brms` group-level models for amygdala reactivity, amygdala-mPFC functional connectivity, and associations with separation anxiety behaviors.
+Reliability analyses also in this folder.
 Note: code similar to this  that can be run with simulated data can be found [here](https://pab2163.github.io/amygdala_mpfc_multiverse/into_the_bayesian_multiverse.html).

 ## `2_make_plots_inspect_models`